Trapping-potential dependence of the unitary Fermi gas at the BCS-BEC crossover: Introduction

 Unlike the dispersion relation, the energy spectrum of the fluctuation is well-defined because of time-translation invariance.
 Due to the compactness of the system, the spectrum is discrete as will be proven below (see Section~\ref{sec:fluctuation-spectrum}).
 In general, the spectrum and the dispersion relation carry distinct information.
 They have the same functional form only in translation-invariant systems.

 For purposes of clarity, it is worth giving an overview here of some of the main points that should be kept in mind while reading this paper.
 Our goal in what follows is to describe the small density fluctuations \(\delta\rho\) of the fermion cloud.
 First, consider the symmetries.
-The trap is time independent and only depends on the distance from the center.
-So the system preserves time-translation invariance and rotational invariance.
+The trap is time independent and spherically symmetric so it only depends on the distance from the center.
+The system preserves time-translation invariance and rotational invariance.
 This implies that \(\delta \rho\) can be decomposed into modes of the form

-where \(Y_{\ell, m}\) are spherical harmonics.
+where \(Y_{\ell m}\) are spherical harmonics.
 The function \(q_0 = q_0(n, \ell)\) identifies the allowed values for the energy of the fluctuations: it is the \emph{spectrum}.
 If the potential is confining, then the spectrum is discrete and the parameter \(n\) is an integer.
+The information contained in the radial function \(f_{n \ell}(r)\) can be extracted by defining the response function